zabbix/zabbix/templates/net/mikrotik/mikrotik_CRS326-24G-2S+IN_snmp/README.md

 ## Overview

-This template is designed for the effortless deployment of MikroTik CRS326-24G-2SIN monitoring by Zabbix via SNMP and doesn't require any external scripts.
+The template for monitoring Switch MikroTik CRS326-24G-2S+IN.

+24 Gigabit ports, 2 SFP+ cages and a desktop case – server room power for your home!

 ## Requirements